BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-02-jens-accident-resilience-monoskiing.md

 episode: 1
 chunk: 2
 participants:
 - Jens
 segment: Personal Background and Overcoming Adversity
 timecode: 00:02:32:04 – 00:06:42:11
 start_time: 00:02:32:04
 end_time: 00:06:42:11
 speakers:
 - Jens
 topics:
 - Motorcycle accident and recovery
 - Impact on career path
 - Learning mono skiing with disability
 - Freedom through adaptive sports
 - Lessons in persistence and resilience
 tags:
 - resilience
 - adaptive-sports
 - career-growth
 - disability
+topic_tags:
+- resilience
+- adaptive-sports
+- career-growth
+- disability
 entities:
 - Jens Neuse
 - WunderGraph
 - Mono skiing
 mentions:
 - disability
 - adaptive sports
 - career change
 - resilience
 - knowledge work
-summary: |
-  Jens shares the story of a life-altering motorcycle accident that led to multiple surgeries and changed his career trajectory.
+summary: Jens shares the story of a life-altering motorcycle accident that led to multiple surgeries and changed his career trajectory.
 No longer able to become a carpenter, he found new freedom through mono skiing—an adaptive sport using a sit-ski setup.
 He reflects on how his experience with injury and recovery taught him resilience and shaped how he approaches challenges, especially in tech.
 ---